-In the afternoon, board your ship.
+Embark the ship this afternoon.
 A welcome drink and an introduction to the crew and expedition staff will follow, and you will have time to get to know your new shipmates.
-The ship sets sail towards the Western Falkland Islands (Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.
+The ship sets sail towards the Western Falkland Islands (Islas Malvinas), known for their rugged beauty and wealth of seabirds and waterfowl.

 Explore the Western Falkland Islands where you may visit the following islands: